amit862/Machine-Learning-Algorithms/README.md

 10. Naive Bayes
 11. Gradient Boosting

-Each algorithm has its own directory with code sample, data sets, and detailed explanations.
+Each algorithm has its own directory with code samples, data sets, and detailed explanations.

 ## Directory Structure